 First, we study the $v_T=1$ case.
-In QHBs with negligible $t_{\perp}$, $v_T=1$ plateau manifests excitonic condensate with the wavefunction described by Halperin’s $(1,1,1)$ state featuring a non-degenerate ground state on two tori \cite{38}.
-In Fig. ~\ref{fig2}(a) we show the energy spectra of $H$ for $v_T=1$ with negligible $d$ and $t_{\perp}$ at multiple $S_z$.
-The degeneracy of states with varying $S_z$ is a signature of spontaneous symmetry breaking, also known as the \textit{“which layer”} uncertainty for QHBs \cite{20}.
-At a finite distance, the $S_z=0$ system or the case of balanced layers with $N_{\uparrow}=N_{\downarrow}$, becomes energetically stable (Fig. S1 \cite{69}).
-In Fig. ~\ref{fig2}(b) we plot the energy spectra for $S_z=0$ case at a finite $d=0.3a$ and negligible $t_{\perp}$.
-There is a clear presence of a non-degenerate ground state separated from excited states for two finite system sizes, which also illustrates the convergence of our results.
-For all our subsequent calculations we use the system size $4\times3$.
-Halperin’s $(1,1,1)$ state on two tori with PBC should belong to the total momentum sector $(\sum_{i=1}^N k_x^i, \sum_{i=1}^N k_y^i)$, where $N=N_x \times N_y$, implying all the reciprocal points are occupied; for a $4\times3$ system size, it is the $(2,0)$ sector, as also shown in Fig. ~\ref{fig2}(b), implying a non-trivial topological characteristic of the ground state with a binding of particle-hole between two layers.
+In a BQH setup with negligible $t_{\perp}$, $v_T=1$ plateau manifests excitonic condensate with the wavefunction described by $(1,1,1)$ state featuring a non-degenerate ground state on two tori \cite{36}.
+In Fig.~\ref{fig2}(a) we plot the energy spectra for $S_z=0$, or the case of balanced layers with $N_{\uparrow}=N_{\downarrow}$, at a finite $d=0.3a$ and negligible $t_{\perp}$.
+There is clearly presence of a non-degenerate ground state separated from excited states in two finite systems of different sizes, which are shown to confirm the convergence of our results.
+For all subsequent calculations the system size of $4\times3$ is used. $(1,1,1)$ state on two tori with PBC should belong to the total momentum sector $(\sum_{i=1}^N k_x^i ,\sum_{i=1}^N k_y^i)$, where $N=N_x\times N_y$, implying all the reciprocal points are occupied; for the $4\times 3$ system, it is the $(2,0)$ sector, as shown in Fig.~\ref{fig2}(a), implying a non-trivial topological characteristic of the ground state with a binding of particle-hole between two layers.